asc-csa/OSIRIS-REx-Tutorial/README.md

 ## About

-The Origins, Spectral Interpretation, Resource Identification, Security-Regolith Explorer (OSIRIS-REx) using the Touch-And-Go Sample Acquisition Mechanism (TAGSAM) was designed to reach the asteroid Bennu and return back to Earth with a sample of asteroid.
+The Origins, Spectral Interpretation, Resource Identification, Security-Regolith Explorer (OSIRIS-REx) using the Touch-And-Go Sample Acquisition Mechanism (TAGSAM) was designed to reach the asteroid Bennu and return back to Earth with a asteroid sample.
 OSIRIS-REx drew close enough to Earth on September 24, 2023 to release its sample to the atmosphere.<br>

 The Canadian Space Agency (CSA) contributed the Laser Altimeter (OLA) to the OSIRIS-REx satellite.
 The OLA sends pulses of lasers, which is recorded and processed to return the coordinates and distance of points in a point cloud.<br>